Why choose Via Volunteers?

 It's worth noting that many volunteer projects and internships already include some or all of your meals:

 You might also like to look at Woolworths who are more expensive, but well known for their food quality.
-They are identical to Marks & Spencers in the UK.
+They are almost identical to Marks & Spencers in the UK.

 Are there any health risks I need to be aware of?